avixityyt/sitemanager/README.md

 ## Site Manager
 🔗 Manage sites for your theme in backend and use with help of components to display them.

+Manage sites for your theme in admin backend and use with help of components to display them and/or use code to manage them + with help of components.
+### NOTE
+> This is my first plugin, and it took a hot min to figure out, but more updates and fixes coming;

 ## Requirements
 - October CMS 2 & above
+- Basic understanding of PHP & OctoberCMS itself.

 ### Installation
 ```bash